HarshCasper/Rotten-Scripts/Python/Audio_Converter/README.md

 ### Audio Converter

-This Automation Script is used to convert the any type of video file into audio file.
+This Automation Script is used to convert any type of video file into an audio file.
 It supports the various audio and video formats for the conversion.

 ### Setup